ibm-cloud-docs/vpc/par-about.md

 * You can limit a public address range to specific resources within the VPC by configuring network ACLs, security groups, or a combination of both.

 * You can reserve a public address range with the following prefix sizes.
-Review public address range [quotas and service limits](/docs/vpc?topic=vpc-quotas&interface=ui#par-quotas).
+For more information, review public address range [quotas and service limits](/docs/vpc?topic=vpc-quotas&interface=ui#par-quotas).
    * `/28` = 16 addresses
    * `/29`  = 8 addresses
    * `/30` = 4 addresses